Box Truck Insurance Cost: Class 4-6 Quotes (2026)

 How much does box truck insurance cost? +

 Industry-typical ranges are $4,000-$8,000/year per box truck for primary commercial-auto liability with $1M CSL.
 Final cost depends on radius (local cheaper than long-haul), use case (parcel cheaper than refrigerated), MVR, state, and truck value.
-Progressive Commercial.
+III commercial-insurance basics.

 Do I need a CDL to drive a box truck? +